-Thinking outside the pitch: We enabled Airtel’s B2B sales teams to sell with stories
+Thinking outside the pitch: We enabled Airtel’s B2B sales teams to listen and sell with stories

 A successful sale takes research, perseverance and strategic positioning, and is a skill built up over years of learning and unlearning.
 But pitching a product to a prospect is more than just relying on its shiny exterior.
 Customers need to not only understand what the product is, but also – and more importantly – how it can actually help solve their problems.